SnipSnapzz/ADV-Recon/README.md

 # Small PowerShell Recon Framework

 A modular, auditable framework for Windows reconnaissance and security testing.
 Designed for **authorized security research and red team**.
+Inspired by curiousity and experimentation in regards to the BadUSB.

 ## Legal Notice